robbfitzsimmons/fever-heroku/README.md

 Fever RSS Reader tweaked for Heroku/AWS.
 ========================================

+#### There's an easier/cheaper way to do this with a custom [PHP buildpack](https://github.com/iphoting/heroku-buildpack-php-tyler).
+Follow this very concise [gist](https://gist.github.com/plasticine/5175588) for instructions.
+Leaving this up in case ClearDB ends up being a bait-and-switch on their free MySQL plan.
+If so, revert to [this commit](0af102a096ac32af363310df12c530dface695a2) and follow instructions below.

-### These are my tweaks to make Fever work on Heroku.
+##### These are my tweaks to make Fever work on Heroku.
 Shaun Inman (http://www.feedafever.com/) owns the copyright to the source.

 This was actually sort of a bitch to set up, so for others looking to jump from Google Reader, here's how I got it working.
 Documenting for others as well as for myself if I ever need to move/redeploy.